Perth, Western Australia is a beautiful city, more like a big country town than a capital city.

 Both Thomas and Martha were initially charged with the murders of the three children, however, Thomas was later acquitted.
 She was hung and is buried in Fremantle Cemetery with Eric Edgar Cooke in an unmarked grave.

-Her last words before her hanging were ‘I will die brave’.
+Her last words before her hanging were, ‘I will die bravely.

 Family Annihilators in Western Australia